5 Dos and Dont’s For A Successful Office Move

 Visit the new location frequently

 Everyone is human, even planners and architects, so don’t assume that what is on paper in front of you to be true.
 Complex office moves involving hundreds of people means many moving parts and incredible detail, so it isn’t unusual for one or two things to be missed.
+For example, check for loose carpet tiles and the LED lighting installation for bulbs that are out or lights that will be too dim or bright to work with.
 Make sure you visit the new site frequently as you lead up to moving day to help you visualise the office move and how and when furniture and installations will happen.

 Coordinate an office clean